 In order for the ketogenic diet to accomplish its desired results, the dieter must enter a state of ketosis.
 Ketosis is when the body, in the absence of carbohydrates, begins using fat as its primary fuel source, instead.

-Unfortunately, the body will always defer to burning carbohydrates as its primary choice of fuel, leaving unwanted fat reservoirs untouched, so the only way to guarantee the destruction of unhealthy fat stores is deprive your body of the opportunity to burn carbs.
+Unfortunately, the body will always defer to burning carbohydrates as its primary choice of fuel, leaving unwanted fat reservoirs untouched.
+The only way to guarantee the destruction of unhealthy fat stores is to deprive your body of the opportunity to burn carbs.

-As a result, oats must be avoided so as to keep carbs off of the menu!
+As a result, oats must be avoided to keep carbs off of the menu!

-Fortunately, a life without oats does not signify a future without delicious breakfast options, and there are a whole host of keto-friendly foods ready to fill the void left by the absence of oatmeal.
+Fortunately, a life without oats does not signify a future without delicious breakfast options.
+There are a whole host of keto-friendly foods ready to fill the void left by the absence of oatmeal.

 Some of the best tried-and-true replacements for oatmeal include:

 1. Chia seed oatmeal

 Chia seeds easily integrate themselves into the bedrock of any balanced breakfast.
 Known as the chameleons of the culinary world, they’re able to easily approximate the taste and texture of oatmeal, as well as its attractive nutritional profile.